 No matter which flaws an author selects, or whether they are fundamental or superficial, their out-working should advance the story and/or illustrate the theme.

 If a character keeps the Golden Rule, though, it is probably a good idea to not mention it.
 A protagonist can have perfection as required by the story, and when an author writes well, readers with no lit-biz hat on will accept that absence of moral flaws.
-They will enjoy the conflicts (whether humorous or poignant or serious) as based on extremes or misunderstandings or other differences.
+They will enjoy the conflicts (whether humorous or poignant or serious or whatever) as based on extremes or misunderstandings or other differences.
 A Romance novel, for example, relies mostly on superficial flaws because fundamental flaws lead to the conflicts we see in Thrillers or Cozy Mysteries, such as when one lover cheats on the other and gets murdered for it.

 Of course, there is far more to an interesting story than character flaws and conflict, so, whatever we write, it must be thoroughly (I won’t say perfectly) interesting.
 But that's for the next essay.